ChuckerTeam/chucker/README.md

 **Warning** This feature is available in SNAPSHOT builds at the moment, not in 3.5.2

-Chucker by default handles only plain text bodies.
+Chucker by default handles only plain text, Gzip compressed or Brotli compressed.
 If you use a binary format like, for example, Protobuf or Thrift it won't be automatically handled by Chucker.
 You can, however, install a custom decoder that is capable to read data from different encodings.

 ```kotlin
 object ProtoDecoder : BinaryDecoder {